 The past ten years of the online world have been especially dominated by the social media revolution.
-With the widespread use of mobile devices and the advancement in tech solutions, there are very few areas that social media doesn’t touch.
+With the widespread use of mobile devices and the advancement in tech solutions, people want to know how to create a social media app.

 As social media continues to be a prominent part of our daily lives, it’s worth taking a closer look at how its evolution occurred, what kind of impact it’s having, and how modern trends in social media app development will influence its ongoing development.

-As such, the term can be attributed to many types of interactions and applications, including:
+As such, the term can be attributed to many types of interactions and recent social media apps, including:

 social networking sites;